jen-cui/scholarsearch/README.md

 ## Instructions
 1. Clone the repository.
 2. Because GitHub doesn't allow files bigger than 100 MB, please download this file [here](https://github.com/jen-cui/scholarsearch/releases/download/file/model.safetensors) and place it in the "model" folder.
+3. Set up the environment and run `pip install -r requirements.txt` in the terminal.
-3. Run main.py for a demo.
+4. Run main.py for a demo.
 To change the query, edit the string on line 9.

 See the project report below.